 4. Use your Library card to instantly check out no wait streaming documentaries and videos focused on social and systemic injustice and racism in America on Kanopy, one of the Library's streaming platforms.

-9. Use your IndyPL Library card to explore:
+8. Use your IndyPL Library card to explore the online resources:

 After looking through the resources here, if you need more help, call or ask a Library staff member at any of our locations or call, text, or email ask-a-librarian.
 We are here to help you find what you need and make the most of Library resources.